Breadcrumb navigation types, best practices, and SEO benefits

 In addition to improving the internal linking structure, breadcrumbs can enhance the crawlability of a website, aiding search engines in understanding the site’s architecture.
 By following the links provided by the breadcrumbs, search engine crawlers can discover more pages on the site and index them more effectively.
 This can lead to higher search engine rankings and increased organic traffic.

-SE Ranking’s Website Audit tool can help you optimize your website’s linking structure by ensuring that it passes link juice to the right page.
-Similar to search crawlers, this tool follows the links on your website, detects and helps you fix any linking issues that Google may not be happy with.
+SE Ranking’s Website Audit tool can help you optimize your website’s linking structure by ensuring it passes link juice to the right page.
+Similar to search crawlers, this tool follows the links on your website, detecting and helping you fix any linking issues that Google may not be happy with.

 RUN A WEBSITE AUDIT